SiteworkMath — cubic-yard markConstruction math from people who’ve thrown the wheelbarrow.

 Why does this calculator have four scope modes instead of one rewire estimate?

-What does 'scope promoted' mean in the Inspection Reality output?
+What does 'scope promoted' mean in the inspection warning?

 Why is per-square-foot a cross-check output, not a primary input?

-Because circuit count and amperage tier drive cost more than square footage does, and competitor calculators that lead with $/sqft inherit a fallacy from the cost-guide aggregators they scrape.
-A 1500 sqft 1920s home with K&T might run $9-15K on a full rewire (lath-and-plaster access labor); a 2500 sqft 1995 home with NM cable in open framing might run $7-11K (no fish-through, modern feed).
-Same $/sqft division gives wildly different absolute numbers that the operator can't act on.
-This calc derives $/sqft from the result so you have the cross-check for sanity ($2-15/sqft full-rewire band), but the inputs that actually drive the math are bedrooms (proxy for circuit count), baths (GFCI count), wiring era (access labor), service amperage tier, and the leak-check flags.
+Because circuit count and wiring era drive rewire cost more than square footage does.
+Calcs that lead with $/sqft inherit a fallacy from the cost-guide aggregators they scrape.
+A 1,500 sq ft 1920s home with knob-and-tube runs $9,000-$15,000 on a full rewire (lath-and-plaster access labor).
+A 2,500 sq ft 1995 home with modern cable in open framing runs $7,000-$11,000 (no fish-through).
+Same $/sqft input — wildly different absolute numbers.
+The calc uses bedrooms (proxy for circuit count), baths (GFCI count), wiring era (access labor), service amperage tier, and the property flags.
+It derives $/sqft from the result so you get the cross-check ($2-$15/sqft typical band) — but $/sqft isn't an input.

 What's the AFCI cascade on a pre-1980 partial rewire and why does it matter?